Pluralist Agreement and Constitutional Transformation (PACT)

 About the Project

-Since September 2022, the National Law School of India University is participating in a research project titled ‘Pluralist Agreement and Constitutional Transformation’ (PACT).
+Since September 2022, the National Law School of India University (NLSIU) is participating in a three-year long research project titled ‘Pluralist Agreement and Constitutional Transformation’ (PACT).
 This project is funded by the Arts and Humanities Research Council and looks at rethinking the making of constitutions in divided societies.

-The Project is led by Prof. Rochana Bajpai, SOAS as Principal Investigator with Prof. Sudhir Krishnaswamy as the Co-investigator from NLSIU.
-Other co-investigators are Dr. Nicholas Cole, University of Oxford, Dr. Udit Bhatia, University of York, and Mr. Vineeth Krishna, The Centre for Law and Policy Research (CLPR).
+The project is led by Prof. Rochana Bajpai, SOAS as principal investigator with Prof. Sudhir Krishnaswamy, NLSIU as the co-investigator.
+Other co-investigators are Dr. Nicholas Cole, University of Oxford, Dr. Udit Bhatia, University of York, and Mr. Vineeth Krishna, the Centre for Law and Policy Research (CLPR), Bangalore.

-Over the course of the three-year long project, NLSIU’s research team will be engaged in researching and writing academic papers and blog posts; participating and organising workshops/ training programmes with various stakeholders from the judiciary, academia and civil society; evaluating impact of the PACT project; and participating in a summative conference and policy dialogue.
+Over the course of the project, NLSIU’s research team will engage in research; writing academic papers and blog posts; participating and organising workshops/ training programmes with various stakeholders from the judiciary, academia and civil society; evaluating impact of the PACT project; and participating in a summative conference and policy dialogue.

 Project Proposal

-PACT will create an advanced digital platform on the making of the Indian constitution (1950).
-The Indian Constituent Assembly (1946-49) met against the background of a transfer of power from British rule, Partition, Hindu-Muslim blood-shed, and the largest mass migration in history.
-It is in the midst of these challenges and disagreement along the lines of religion, caste and linguistic differences that the Constitution was drafted, a document that continues to hold relevance in contemporary politics.
+The PACT project will create an advanced digital platform on the making of the Indian constitution (1950).
+The Indian Constituent Assembly (1946-49) met against the background of transfer of power from the British, partition, Hindu-Muslim blood-shed, and the largest mass migration in history.
+It is during these challenges and disagreements along the lines of religion, caste and linguistic differences that the constitution was drafted, a document that continues to shape contemporary politics.

 Using the methodologies and software developed at Pembroke College by the Quill Project, the project will create an extensive digital record of the proceedings from 1946 to 1949 that led to the formation of the Indian constitution.
 Alongside these plenary debates of the Indian Constituent Assembly, the project will also include committee discussions, petitions, public responses and the wider debate of the period.
 This broad collection of sources will allow further study into the context of public opinion against which the Indian constitution was authored.